-Amelia had no sooner taken a sip of the Californian Chenin Blanc than she starts to make rather impolite slurping noises.
-Nothing to do with the quality of the wine you understand; rather she is teaching us the proper way to taste vino.
+Amelia had no sooner taken a sip of the Californian Chenin Blanc before starting to make rather impolite slurping noises.
+Nothing to do with the quality of the wine you understand, rather she is teaching us the proper way to taste vino.
 We smile politely, take a sip of the Chenin Blanc and swallow.

-Available only on Eclipse® for now (but likely to be rolled out across the fleet), the kit costs $59 (£45.88) and comprises a box of four 187ml bottles of wine that passengers can sip and slurp in the privacy of their own cabin, while watching a video made by Amelia and the show’s co-presenter Joe Fattorini.
+Available only on Celebrity Eclipse for now (but likely to be rolled out across the fleet) the kit costs $59 and comprises a box of four 187ml bottles of wine that passengers can sip and slurp in the privacy of their own cabin while watching a video made by Amelia and the shows co-presenter, Joe Fattorini.

-I was on Eclipse when it was named in Southampton but that was back in 2010 so it was great to get reacquainted with her, even if it was only for two nights.
-The décor is modern, the layout is easy to navigate and sitting out on that half-acre of real grass lawn is just lovely when the sun is shining, as it was as we set sail from Southampton.
+I was on Celebrity Eclipse when she was named in Southampton, but that was back in 2010 so it was great to get reacquainted with her - even if it was only for two nights!
+The decor is modern, the layout is easy to navigate and sitting out on that half-acre of real grass lawn is just lovely when the sun is shining, as it was when we set sail.

-The ships are similar, but Celebrity made a few changes on the lawn when Silhouette launched.
-Instead of glass-blowing, there’s the Lawn Club Grill, where you can make pizzas and cook your own meat (Ilana and I had fun doing both but the staff will do the work if you prefer), and out on the grass are eight cabanas for rent.
+Celebrity Eclipse has sailed from Southampton each summer since she was christened there but it’s all change next year as she is being replaced by Celebrity Silhouette.
+The ships are similar but Celebrity Cruises made a few changes on the lawn when Celebrity Silhouette launched.
+Instead of glass blowing, there’s the Lawn Club Grill, where you can make pizzas and cook your own meat (Ilana and I had fun doing both but the staff will do the work if you prefer) and out on the grass are eight cabanas for rent.
 I was initially sceptical about their value but it was such a luxury to have a guaranteed place in the sun with the added benefit of cold water and fresh fruit included in the price.
-Be warned though: they book up fast, especially on sea days.
+Be warned though - the book up fast, especially on sea days!